Blendify/blender-manual/blender_docs/manual/animation/constraints/relationship/follow_path.rst

 - Its location (as shown in the *Transform* panel) is used as an offset from its normal position on the path.
-E.g. if you have an owner with the (1.0, 1.0, 0.0) location, it will be one BU away from its normal position on the curve, along the X and Y axis.
+E.g. if you have an owner with the (1.0, 1.0, 0.0) location, it will be one unit away from its normal position on the curve, along the X and Y axis.
   Hence, if you want your owner *on* its target path, clear its location :kbd:`Alt-G`!
 - This location offset is also proportionally affected by the scale of the target curve.
   Taking the same (1.0, 1.0, 0.0) offset as above,
-  if the curve has a scale of (2.0, 1.0, 1.0), the owner will be offset *two* BU along the X axis (and one along the Y one)...
+  if the curve has a scale of (2.0, 1.0, 1.0), the owner will be offset two units along the X axis (and one along the Y one)...
 - When the *Curve Follow* option is enabled, its rotation is also offset to the one given by the curve (i.e. if you want the Y axis of your object to be aligned with the curve's direction, it must be in rest, non-constrained state, aligned with the global Y axis).